keygen-sh/keygen-relay/SPEC.md

 similar, though I haven't fully fleshed this behavior out yet.

-Applications will interact with Relay through the server, by requesting a license when during an application's boot lifecycle, and returning it before the shutdown lifecyle.
+Applications will interact with Relay through the server, by requesting a license during an application's boot lifecycle event, and returning it before the shutdown lifecyle event.

 For example, a vendor offers a node-based licensing model to their customers.
 They have a customer that has purchased 250 nodes, but this customer runs an